handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 There are some limitation due to the approach taken to Hot-Reload your scripts.
 I've tried to minimise the impact to standard dev-workflow as much as possible.

 In some cases however you may need to use workarounds as described below.

-### Breakpoints in hot-reloaded scripts won't be hit, sorry!

-- only for the scripts you changed, others will work
-- with how quick it compiles and reloads you may not even need a debugger

 ### Generic methods and classes won't be Hot-Reloaded
 Unfortunately generics will not be Hot-Reloaded, to workaround you'd need to move code to non-generic class / method.